I’ll never forget my first Memorial Day Murph workout.

 Most of us would probably say the same - it’s not a workout that is easily forgotten.
 Two miles total, and tons of pull-ups, push-ups, and air squats… Murph isn’t a workout to be taken lightly.

-With Memorial Day right around the corner, there’s a good chance you’ll see Murph pop-up in your gym’s programming.
-Whether you’ve done the workout before or not, it’s important to go into it with a strategy.
+There’s a pretty good chance you’ll see Murph pop-up in your gym’s programming.
+Whether you’ve done the workout before or not, it’s important to go into it with a strategy, and spend some time training for it.
 Read on for a few tips and tricks so that you can smartly (and safely) take on Memorial Day Murph.

-If you’re new to CrossFit, you’ll soon find out that Hero WOD’s are commonly programmed in gyms.
+If you’re new to CrossFit, you’ll soon find out that Hero WOD’s are commonly programmed in gyms - and it's not just to challenge your fitness.
 It’s a great chance to not only remember the fallen - but also preserve and retell the stories of amazing courage and sacrifice.

 Here’s a rundown of the workout:

-Note: If you are set on doing Murph ‘Rx’ - then you must wear a 20 lb. vest.
+Note: If you are set on doing Murph ‘Rx’ - then you must wear a 20 lb. vest or body armor.

 Here is a direct excerpt from the CrossFit.com programming.
 PLEASE READ CLOSELY.

 In memory of Navy Lieutenant Michael Murphy, 29, of Patchogue, N.Y., who was killed in Afghanistan June 28th, 2005.

 This workout was one of Mike's favorites and he'd named it "Body Armor".
 From here on it will be referred to as "Murph" in honor of the focused warrior and great American who wanted nothing more in life than to serve this great country and the beautiful people who make it what it is.

 Partition the pull-ups, push-ups, and squats as needed.
 Start and finish with a mile run.
 If you've got a twenty pound vest or body armor, wear it.